toryjleo/Microscope-Simulation/README.md

 This project was made in Unity 2017.3.1f1

-Virus image pulled from: https://www.stuffyoushouldknow.com/podcasts/virus-talk-with-josh-and-chuck.htm

 ## To Run
  - Download this project as a zip onto a windows system.
  - Go into the PreCompiledBuild folder and double click on the Unity executable named "Microscope Simulation".

+ ### Playing the Simulation
- - You can use "WASD" to move the player controllable white cell and can press escape button to quit.
+ - Use "WASD" to move the player controllable white cell .
+ - Press escape button to quit.
+ - The simulation loops, respawning the viruses.

 ## Purpose of Project